valkey-io/valkey-doc/docs/management/optimization/benchmarks/index.md

 the TCP/IP loopback and unix domain sockets can be used.
 Depending on the platform, unix domain sockets can achieve around 50% more throughput than the TCP/IP loopback (on Linux for instance).
-The default behavior of redis-benchmark is to use the TCP/IP loopback.
+The default behavior of valkey-benchmark is to use the TCP/IP loopback.
 + The performance benefit of unix domain sockets compared to TCP/IP loopback tends to decrease when pipelining is heavily used (i.e. long pipelines).
 + When an ethernet network is used to access Valkey, aggregating commands using